unixpickle/graphalicious/README.md

    * Do not attempt to use a finite state machine
    * Separate base class for handling 300ms delay for splash screen
    * Create pointer event pipeline (View -> ContentView (YLCV) -> ChunkView)
+   * Prevent selection of canvas in graph.
+ * Implement pointer events in BarChunkView.
  * Figure out how alternating x-axis labels will work
  * Implement YLCV subclass for x-axis labels
- * Implement pointer events in BarChunkView.
- * Create SplineGraphStyle.

 # License